 Conditions apply.
 Please check with the respective review course providers for details.

-Here is a more extensive and comprehensive list of the best CPA review courses 2018.
+Below, you will find a more extensive and comprehensive list of the best CPA review courses 2020.
 In comparing CPA review courses, I've considered top rated CPA review courses, CPA review courses reviews, live CPA review courses, online CPA review courses, and cheap CPA review courses.
 I've also included my analysis of their strengths and weaknesses.

 New company, familiar faces

-Surgent CPA Review (formerly Surgent-Kolar CPA Review) is a relatively young brand, but their founders, Jack Surgent and Liz Kolar, are both well-respected veterans in the industry.
+Surgent CPA Review (formerly Surgent-Kolar CPA Review) is a relatively young brand.
+However, their founders, Jack Surgent and Liz Kolar, are both well-respected veterans in the industry.